jaehyukchoi/MATH5030-Group09/README.md

 ## 7. Conclusion

+This project shows that the Turnbull-Wakeman approximation error is not random.
+Instead, the error has a stable and learnable structure across option parameters such as moneyness, volatility, maturity, and monitoring frequency.

-The proposed Turnbull-Wakeman bias-correction framework is robust across most tested regimes.
-The correction reduces pricing MAE by approximately 81% to 91% in the main robustness tests, including random train-test split, high-volatility holdout, long-maturity holdout, high-monitoring-frequency holdout, leave-one-$S_0$-out, and checkerboard interpolation.
+Under the constant-volatility GBM setting, the bias-corrected Turnbull-Wakeman framework performs strongly across most tested regimes.
+In the main robustness tests, the correction reduces pricing MAE by approximately 81% to 91%, including random train-test split, high-volatility holdout, long-maturity holdout, high-monitoring-frequency holdout, leave-one-$S_0$-out, and checkerboard interpolation.

 The strongest evidence comes from the leave-one-$S_0$-out tests, where the MAE reduction remains around 87% across all held-out spot levels.
-This confirms that modeling the scaled residual is effective for generalizing across spot levels.
+This supports the design choice of learning the scaled residual,

+$$
+\frac{C_{\mathrm{TW}} - C_{\mathrm{CV}}}{S_0},
+$$

+which improves generalization across different spot levels.

+The framework also extends naturally to stochastic volatility models.
+By using effective-volatility Turnbull-Wakeman baselines, separate residual correction models are trained for Heston and SABR.
+The Heston correction reduces MAE by about 50%, while the SABR correction reduces RMSE by more than 60%.
+This suggests that residual learning remains useful even when the underlying volatility process is more complex than constant-volatility GBM.

+The Greek diagnostics further show that the correction improves not only price levels but also local sensitivities.
+Across a 90-case grid, the correction reduces Delta MAE by approximately 56%, Vega MAE by approximately 75%, and $\Theta_T$ MAE by approximately 67%.
+Rho remains unchanged because the residual model does not include the interest rate $r$ as a feature.

+The cubic interpolation experiment provides another useful comparison.
+Inside the calibrated parameter grid, cubic interpolation achieves very strong average accuracy, reducing off-grid MAE by more than 95%.
+However, polynomial Ridge correction provides better worst-case error control, suggesting a trade-off between average interpolation accuracy and robustness.

-The main limitation is boundary moneyness extrapolation.
-When the extreme moneyness levels $0.7$ and $1.3$ are entirely excluded from training, performance drops significantly.
-In contrast, interior moneyness levels from $0.8$ to $1.2$ show strong interpolation performance.
+The main limitation is boundary extrapolation.
+When extreme moneyness levels such as 0.7 and 1.3 are entirely excluded from training, performance drops significantly.
+In contrast, interior moneyness levels from 0.8 to 1.2 show strong interpolation performance.
+Therefore, the current framework should be viewed primarily as a strong interpolation-based correction method within a calibrated parameter domain.

-Overall, the results suggest that the residual-learning correction captures a stable and systematic structure in the Turnbull-Wakeman approximation error.
+Overall, the results suggest that combining a classical financial approximation with data-driven residual learning can produce a fast, accurate, and extensible Asian option pricing framework.

 ---

 ## 8. Key Takeaway

-The Turnbull-Wakeman approximation is fast but biased.
+The Turnbull-Wakeman approximation is fast but systematically biased.

 Control variate Monte Carlo is accurate but computationally expensive.

-This project shows that the bias of the Turnbull-Wakeman approximation is learnable.
-By modeling the residual relative to a control variate benchmark, the corrected approximation achieves much better accuracy while preserving the speed of an analytical approximation.

-The method is especially effective for interpolation within a calibrated parameter grid, while extrapolation to extreme moneyness remains the main challenge.

----
+This project combines the strengths of both:

+$$
+\text{Analytical approximation} + \text{Monte Carlo benchmark} + \text{Residual fitting}.
+$$

+Instead of learning the full option price directly, the model learns only the remaining error of the Turnbull-Wakeman approximation:

+$$
+\varepsilon_{\mathrm{TW}} = C_{\mathrm{TW}} - V_{\mathrm{benchmark}}.
+$$

+The corrected price is then computed as:

+$$
+C_{\mathrm{corrected}} = C_{\mathrm{TW}} - S_0\widehat{y}.
+$$

+This residual-learning approach substantially improves pricing accuracy while preserving much of the speed advantage of analytical approximations.

+The main findings are:

+- Under GBM, the corrected Turnbull-Wakeman approximation reduces pricing errors by more than 80% in most robustness tests.
+- The scaled residual design improves robustness across different spot levels.
+- The method performs best inside the calibrated parameter grid and is weaker under boundary extrapolation.
+- The stochastic-volatility extension shows that the same idea can improve effective-volatility TW baselines under Heston and SABR.
+- Greek diagnostics show that the correction also improves Delta, Vega, and $\Theta_T$ accuracy.
+- Cubic interpolation can achieve very strong grid-interior accuracy, while polynomial Ridge provides more conservative worst-case behavior.

+The central message is that Turnbull-Wakeman bias is structured and learnable.
+By correcting this residual rather than replacing the pricing model entirely, the framework remains interpretable, fast, and extensible.

 ## Interactive Demo